hiruna72/squigualiser/docs/pore_model.md

 *Figure 4: dna_r10.4.1_e8.2_400bps_9_mer*

-In DNA models, looking at the current densities for each nucleotide of the most contributing base index we can see that the median current of a nucleotide is in the order A < C < G < T, i.e., the median current value of T and A are the maximum and minimum respectively.
+In DNA models, looking at the current densities for each nucleotide of the most contributing base index, we can see that the median current of a nucleotide is in the order A < C < G < T, i.e., the median current value of T and A are the maximum and minimum respectively.

 The code to generate above plots is given below,
-If the user want to generate above plots for a new kmer model the following command can be used.
+If the user want to generate such plots for a new kmer model the following command can be used.
 More information about this command can be found at [calculate offsets](calculate_offsets.md).

 ````
-python calculate_offsets --use_model --model ${MODEL_PATH} -o ${OUTPUT_PDF_PATH}
+squigualiser calculate_offsets --use_model --model ${MODEL_PATH} -o ${OUTPUT_PDF_PATH}
 ````
-The following is a pseudo code for plotting density plots
+The following is the pseudo code for plotting density plots
 ````
-for base_index in kmer_length:
+for base_index_i in kmer_length:
-    assume base index is the most significant base
+    assume base_index_i is the most significant base
+    for kmer, current_level in kmer_model:
-    bin current values to four bins A,C,G and T
+        bin current_level to one of the four bins A,C,G and T.
+        The bin is chosen looking at the base_index_i position of the kmer.
-    draw four density plots each for base
+    draw four density plots one each for base in a subplot
 ````

 The differences between maximum and the minimum medians for each base index is calculated.